devjgm/papers/cpp_time_zone.md

 Standards Committee about the design and trade-offs we considered and the results of our real-world usage.

-NOTE: This paper depends on the related paper propsing a standard Civil Time Library (XXX: jgm add a link here).
+NOTE: This paper depends on the related paper proposing a standard Civil Time Library (XXX: jgm add a link here).

 ## Mental Model